pkafel/books-notes/rdp.md

 The flow of messages between components can be broken up deliberately when recipient is overloaded or failing.
 This as a result gives recipient time to recover and sender can fail fast.

+## Chapter 14

+### The Resource Encapsulation pattern

+> A resource and its lifecycle are responsibilities that must be owned by one component.

+The pattern is used in two cases:
+* to represent an external resource
+* to manage a supervised resource—both in terms of its lifecycle and its function

+### The Resource Loan pattern

+> Give a client exclusive transient access to a scarce resource without transferring ownership.

+Component that is managing the expensive resources can make a loan of the resource and provide exclusive access to it for the component that it needs it (borrower).

 ## Chapter 15

 ### The Request–Response pattern